AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Azure Automation State Configuration

-The image is an example of Azure Automation State Configuration, detailing a scenario of managing configurations for multiple VMs, with the objective of ensuring specific software is installed on Windows VMs, using Azure Automation and Azure VMs.
+The image is an example of Azure Automation State Configuration, detailing a scenario of managing configurations for multiple VMs, with the objective of ensuring specific software installation on Windows VMs, using tools like Azure Automation State Configuration and Azure VMs.

 Step 1: Create an Automation Account